revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-136.How do I call a method defined in a base class from a derived class that overrides it?
+136. How do I call a method defined in a base class from a derived class that overrides it?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python if you're using new-style classes, use the built-in `super()` function:
+- In python, if you're using new-style classes, use the built-in `super()` function:

 ```python
 class Derived(Base):